 You can view, edit or delete your personal data online for many of our products.
 In connection with the use of certain of our products, you can also make choices about our collection and use of your data.
 When you are asked to provide personal data, you may decline.
 But if you choose not to provide data that is necessary to provide a product or feature, you may not be able to use that product or feature.
 How you can access or control your personal data will depend on which of our products that you use.

 My Smith Micro Online Store.
 If you have an account with our online store at my.smithmicro.com, and wish to access, edit, or delete your personal data or payment information, you can do so by visiting my.smithmicro/personal-data.

-SafePath Family.
-If you are a user of our SafePath Family service, you may modify your account information, update or amend your personal information, or change your password at any time by logging in to your account.
-We will retain your information for as long as your account is active or as needed to provide you the service.
-If you have any questions about reviewing or modifying your account information or if you wish to cancel your account, please contact us directly at firstname.lastname@example.org.
+SafePath.
+If you are a user of our SafePath service, you have procured this service through your wireless or cable service provider, and the terms of your use are as established by your service provider.
+To modify your account information, update or amend your personal information, or change your password, please log into the account that you have created through your service provider.
+If you have any questions about reviewing or modifying your account information or if you wish to cancel your account, please contact your service provider directly.

 Opt-Out.
 If you receive a marketing-related email from us and do not wish to receive further marketing-related emails from us, you may opt-out by following the unsubscribe instructions at the bottom of such message.
 If you have one or more accounts with us in connection with our products, you may also choose to unsubscribe by logging in and modifying your profile for the applicable Smith Micro product.
 If you have more than one account with us, you will need to update your choices for each account.
 We will endeavor to comply with your request as soon as reasonably practicable and in any event as required by law.